CloudA/knowledgebase/content/networking/security-groups-examples.md

 ### Single Address

 Finally, if you want to only allow access for the rules of a security group to a single IP (office / home), you would create the most restrictive CIDR possible, allowing only 1 address through using a `/32` designation.
 For example, if your address were `76.11.212.12`, the CIDR would be `76.11.212.12/32`.
+It is also worth noting that, for simplicity's sake, if you want to open access to a single IP address, you may declare only the IP without the `/32` designation as it will be appended on the back end for you.